jaybro6000/simulated-phishing-analysis/README.md

 The primary objective of this project was to gain hands-on experience in the cybersecurity incident response lifecycle by:
 * Ethically simulating a real-world phishing attack.
-* Conducting a thorough analysis of the simulated incident, identifying Indicators of Compromise (IoCs).
+* Conducting a thorough analysis of the simulated incident, identifying key Indicators of Compromise (IoCs).
-* Documenting the entire process, findings, and mitigation strategies in a structured incident report.
+* Documenting the entire process, findings, and mitigation strategies in a formal incident report.

 ## Scenario Overview